Tire Size Explained: What Do Those Sidewall Numbers Tell?

 Besides selling tires at affordable prices, NeoTires is about educating motorists on how to improve their driving experience.
 Our specialists test, compare, review, and write about various tires in our blog so that every driver knows the advantages and disadvantages of each model.
 In addition, we have extensive experience in this industry and we share our knowledge regarding tire maintenance, mechanical issues, driving risks, and ways to prevent them.

 You can count on us whenever it's time to change your tires.
 We know that choosing the right product might be difficult because the variety of products is endless.
 So, here we are to offer you a helping hand through recommendations, professional assistance, and qualified support.
 In addition, we will do our best to offer you a pleasant shopping experience because we want you to come back to us whenever you need.
-We want to be a reliable partner which is why we offer benefits such as free shipping, hot deals, and premium products at a special price.
+We want to be a reliable partner which is why we offer benefits such as fast shipping, hot deals, and premium products at a special price.
 Drive safe and choose your tires wisely!

 Brian Darr is a passion-driven enthusiast who has become an expert in the tire industry.
 His passion for rubber started with his first driving experience.
 He firmly believes that the performance and safety of any vehicle are due, first of all, to the quality of the tires mounted on it.